 In passing conversation with the server I mentioned it was my birthday and when we were all finished up he brought over a small ice cream cake with a candle.
 It was a lovely gesture and really did add to our experience.

 Enjoying Hexx that much we returned back towards the end of the week for breakfast.
-This time we sat inside instead of out and whilst it was lovely, I much prefer the vibe of being on the street outside.
+This time we sat inside instead of out and whilst it was lovely, I much prefer the vibe of being on the street outside when enjoying food in Vegas.

 This time for brunch I opted for the Chilaquiles which kind of was their own take on Huevos Rancheros.
 It featured chicken, roasted salsa tortilla chips, two eggs avocado mole, sour cream, asadero.
 The plate was huge and again fresh and tasty.